 COVID-19 brought about the Great Resignation and with it a labor shortage that companies are still trying to stabilize.
 A caveat to the labor shortage, which companies are beginning to understand, is the percentage of workers who retired early and are not coming back.
 With the Boomer generation exiting the workforce faster than average, companies need to refocus their attention on recruiting Gen Z to fill employment gaps.

 The recruitment process for Generation Z is a long game, just like Monopoly.
-To keep candidates engaged, especially if there is a large gap between a job offer and the start date, recruiters will want to ensure that they have just as many points of contact as they would to pass Go on the game board.
-Similarly, you will want to update your interview technology for this new tech-savvy generation of candidates.
+To keep candidates engaged, especially if there is a large gap between a job offer and the start date, recruiters should have many points of contact.

 Generation Z experienced their formative years during, and in the aftermath, of the Great Recession (December 2007 – June 2009).
 They saw their families worry about the value of their home, the interest rates plummeting, and an uncertain future.
 As they begin their careers, they are seeking stability.

 Your company will want to show college students nearing graduation that you are a stable business with a strong history and bright future.
 Equally important, you also want to show that your company offers mentoring and networking connections – and those connections begin at the first point of contact, not the first day of employment.

 Recruiters, make sure you are engaging with your candidates at each point of the hiring process, including sending out rejection letters when candidates don’t make the cut.
 And, for hiring processes that start in college, send your candidate/new hire check-in emails and invite them to company events.